erling6232/imagedata/docs/Examples.rst

             s.write('b{}'.format(b))

 Using command line:
-    Split b values using `--odir multi' parameter.
+    Split b values using `--odir multi` parameter.
 Each b value will be written to folder tmp/b0, tmp/b1, etc.
     However, all folders will share the Series Instance UID.